ElArkk/jax-unirep/paper/paper.md

 In particular, our engineering goals were to provide:

 - A function that can process multiple sequences of arbitrary lengths,
-- Vectorized to make it fast.
+- Vectorizing the inputs to make it fast.
 - A single function call to "evotune" the global weights.

 ## Reimplementation Main Points